Planning The Perfect Perennial Bee Garden: What To Plant To Provide Support All Season Long

 What is CCD (Colony Collapse Disorder)?

 What does CCD look like?
 CDD appears to affect the central nervous system of the bee.
 The adult bees seem to lose the ability to navigate.
 They leave their hive and never find back home.
 The queen and a small population of bees stay in the hive to do housekeeping tasks.
-However, without the workers which swarm out every day to bring food, they are doomed.
+However, without the workers who swarm out every day to bring food, they are doomed.
 The colony will eventually collapse and disappear.

 What causes CCD?